 About state endowment lands

 When Idaho was admitted to the Union as the 43rd state in 1890, it was granted or endowed approximately 3.6 million acres of land to support public institutions.
 Today, more than 2.4 million acres remain in State of Idaho ownership as state endowment trust lands, including close to one million acres of timberlands.

 FOREST FACT: The sale of timber from state endowment lands has historically been responsible for more than 85% of revenue from the use of endowment lands.

 FOREST FACT: Idaho’s public school system is the largest beneficiary of the money generated from state endowment lands and funds.

 FOREST FACT: Unlike federally owned forests, Idaho endowment forests are required by law to be actively managed to generate funds for public schools and other State of Idaho institutions.

-Want to contact a local Idaho Department of Lands office?
+Contact a local Idaho Department of Lands office here.